Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/03-More-Forms.md

 Refresh the page in your newly-created GitHub repo to make sure your changes were successfully pushed.

-Finally, for this assignment, you'll need to install the Pillow library:
+Finally, for this assignment, you'll need to install the Pillow and Requests libraries:

 ```
 pip3 install pillow
+pip3 install requests
 ```

 ## Instructions